openzipkin/brave/instrumentation/servlet/README.md

 ## Collaborating with `TracingFilter`

-`TracingFilter` sets the servlet attributes so that you can access span data without relying on implicit context:
+`TracingFilter` adds some utilities as request attributes, so that you can read the trace context or write span data with less coupling.
+These attributes have the same name as their corresponding Java types:
 * `brave.SpanCustomizer` - add tags or rename the span without a tracer
 * `brave.propagation.TraceContext` - shows trace IDs and any extra data